PersianBSD/PersianBSD/README.md

 might fail due to a problem with the size calculation for the root file system.
 It's best to run a FreeBSD system with UFS in a virtual machine for the build.

-### Requirements for running NomadBSD
+### Requirements for running PersianBSD
 * A >= 5GB flash drive
-* A (amd64/i386) system with a 1.2GHz CPU and 1G of RAM should be able to run NomadBSD decently.
+* A (amd64/i386) system with a 1.2GHz CPU and 1G of RAM should be able to run PersianBSD decently.

 ### Building the image
 By default, the build script builds a 64-bit (amd64) image.
 For a 32-bit (i386)